bhstark2/latency/report.md

 ## Buffering delays (3pgs)

+In general, networking equipment needs to have the ability to buffer (queue) bursts of traffic that arrive at a rate that exceeds the rate of the output (egress) interface.
+This buffering capability serves a number of purposes:
+* when the egress interface is the bottleneck, it allows the existing congestion control algorithms to fully utilize that interface,
+* it allows applications to send (relatively short) bursts of packets without having to be concerned about the egress interface rates along the path, and
+* it handles the incast problem, where packets from multiple ingress interfaces in the device are destined to the same egress interface.

 ### Impact that senders & network protocols have on path latency (Koen)
 * General thoughts
 	* bottleneck rate determins burst/task delay